A Linear Time Algorithm for the Optimal Discrete IRS Beamforming: Proposed Method

-Importantly, notice that the overall vector addition $g$ is effected only by those updated $\theta_n\in\mathcal{N}(\lambda_{\ell+1})$ in \eqref{update_theta}.
+Importantly, notice that the overall vector addition $g$ is effected only by those newly updated $\theta_n$ with $n\in\mathcal{N}(\lambda_{\ell+1})$ in \eqref{update_theta}.
 Thus, the overall channel superposition in the new arc, denoted by $g_{\ell+1}$, can be efficiently obtained from the previous $g_{\ell}$ as

-This recursive computation of $g_{\ell+1}$ is the key enabler of our linear time algorithm, as shown in the proof of Theorem \ref{theorem:opt}.
-Otherwise, if each $g_{\ell}$ is evaluated according to \eqref{g}, then the total complexity would raise to $O(N^2)$.
-The above procedure is summarized in Algorithm \ref{alg}.
+The above recursive computation of $g_{\ell+1}$ plays a key role in our linear time algorithm, as shown in the proof of Theorem \ref{theorem:opt} in what follows.
+Otherwise, if each $g_{\ell}$ is evaluated according to \eqref{g} separately, then the complexity would raise to $O(N^2)$.
+Algorithm \ref{alg} summarizes the steps.